 String Orchestra Pieces

-All of our epic full orchestra tunes, reimagined for string orchestra (with some pieces featuring piano or percussion!).
+All of our full orchestra pieces, reimagined for string orchestra (with some pieces featuring piano or percussion!).

 A Day At The Carnival (Strings)